'He's not a racist': Hawaii lawmaker sticks up for Trump

 HONOLULU (HawaiiNewsNow) -

-Candidate for Hawaii governor Bob McDermott is sticking up for President Trump as the commander-in-chief takes heat for his remarks over the violence in Charlottesville, Virginia this weekend.
+Bob McDermott, candidate for Hawaii governor, is sticking up for President Trump as the commander-in-chief takes heat for his remarks over the violence in Charlottesville, Virginia this weekend.

 The latest flashpoint is sparked by the President's combative news conference on Tuesday.